This list is representative of the nature and number of electives offered each year.

 Professor Praveen K. Kopalle

-In this research to practice seminar, we will study both the strategic and tactical aspects of pricing decisions for retail products and services.
+In this mini-course, we will study both the strategic and tactical aspects of pricing decisions for retail products and services.
 In this regard, we will cover the “how to” of pricing new and existing products (or services).
 The course is quantitative in nature and takes into consideration the role of marketing, economics, statistics, and management science in determining pricing policies.
-Students will estimate different classes of demand function models, conduct optimization to arrive at optimal pricing strategies, and play a retail pricing simulation game in a competitive, car rental market.
+In this course, students will estimate different classes of demand function models, conduct optimization to arrive at optimal pricing strategies.
+Students will also play a retail pricing simulation game in a competitive, car rental market.
+This course is applicable to anyone who will be directly or indirectly involved in retail pricing decisions and will be particularly valuable to those who intend to work in general management, marketing, and consulting.
 We will also link pricing theory to the practice of retail pricing via the various consulting engagements of the professor across many companies in the retailing and business to business industries.
 The course deals with various levels of competition and product differentiation and focuses on pricing structure through time, across product lines, and over customer segments.

 STRATEGIC BRAND MANAGEMENT (SBM)